ssaran8/Team-Thrive/reports/status_report_2.md

 # 01/25 status report 2

 ## Section 1
-No status update from our TA since its early into our project.
+No status update from our TA since its early into our project, planning to have a meeting with TA during Thursdays section.
 Our Team agenda is to have 7 day sprints with two standups on Tuesday and Thursdays.
 This will allow us to have project meetings twice a week and a chance for everyone to give their updates and ask for help with any blockers.
-Goals for this week are using Figma to create a UI design for the frontend, and backend will research about firebase and start the process of setting the DB up.
+Goals for this week for frontend is start implementing basic functionality within react.
+For backend we will try to have the database setup plus creating schemas and documentation for everything within the database.

 ### Team member updates
-*Sahibjeet Singh* -
+*Sahibjeet Singh* - Working on the login page for Thrive web application.
+Completed Git setup and updated requirements assignment to address the expected revisions provided by our TA.
+Tuesday stand up went well everyone has task to be working on to make sure we have a prototype for the beta release.
 *Simon Studen* -
 *Roy Liu* -
 *Allison Gu* -